 Jack Thomas was a Norfolk, Virginia public school principal when he purchased Annie Carr’s cabin in the early 1970s.
 He tried roughing it for a while but ultimately decided that a more modern dwelling was more suitable to his needs.
 So in the early 1980s, he built a one-bedroom mountain chalet right behind Annie’s Cabin.

-Jack's Place was remodeled in February 2014.
-The new cabin features a beautiful, comfortable living area that has a sofa, a large comfortable rocking chair and a TV with a DVD player for watching movies if you desire to bring any (there is no satellite in Jack's).
-It has heating and air conditioning.
+Jack's Place was completely remodeled in February 2014.
+The newly-refurbished cabin features a beautiful, comfortable living area that has a sofa, a large comfortable rocking chair and a TV with a DVD player for watching movies if you desire to bring any (there is no satellite in Jack's).
+It has both heating and air conditioning.